This Ultimate Recipe for FIRE (Financial Independence Retire Early) is an older post, but I thought I would dig it up and update it.

 - Opt for a minimalist lifestyle.
 Don’t get sucked in to buying things (newest iPhone, expensive clothing, expensive and flashy cars) to soothe yourself from the rough 9-5 job ‘because you deserve it’.

-- Living small if you can, like in 450 square feet with a baby.
-Living small means less electricity to pay for, less rooms to furnish, less to clean, and less ‘noise’.
+- Living small if you can.
+Living small means less electricity to pay for, less rooms to have to furnish, less to clean, and less ‘noise’.

-- Ensure the $85,000 annual savings is invested into a diversified portfolio of low cost index funds or blue chip dividend yielding equities, consider using dollar cost averaging if you want to avoid timing the market.
-You can purchase Exchange Traded Funds without any commission from Questrade (affiliate link below, I use Questrade myself and have been a fan since 2008).
-To obtain the recipe for creating an investment portfolio, you can take the Young Money Bootcamp eCourse here.
+- Ensure the $85,000 annual savings is invested into a diversified portfolio of low cost index funds (or an all in one ETF), robo advisor fund, or blue chip dividend yielding equities, consider using dollar cost averaging if you want to avoid timing the market.
+You can purchase Exchange Traded Funds without any commission from Questrade (or get $50 in free trades if you decide to buy individual stocks) To obtain the recipe for creating an investment portfolio, you can take the Young Money Bootcamp eCourse here.
+Looking at dividend investing books might also be helpful to decrease screen time.

 - Repeat every year and continue mixing the savings together.